lepar/hyperledger-fabric-generic-network/README.md

 The node client is used to transact with the network using POST requests

-Two files must be modified to fit your networks name:

-client/controllers/TransactionManager.ts -> Modify the channel name

-client/controllers/UserManager.ts -> Modify organization domain in the enrollAdmin function and the organizations MSP in both enrollAdmin and registerUser functions

 The client API uses NodeExpress and uses port 3000.
 If you want to use Kong, just change the port to 8000

 The first step is to enroll the admin

 Endpoint: http://localhost:3000/enrollAdmin

 The second step is to register a user to interact with the network